|

 would really do it right and use every engineering overkill that I had

-learned in the 45 years since I got shocked so badly by this radio.I looked at the bare chassis with all its missing tube sockets & internal parts and at first I was taken aback by the complexity of the task.
+radio.I looked at the bare chassis with all its missing tube sockets & internal parts and at first I was taken aback by the complexity of the task.
 I wondered where I'd get all the obsolete parts I'd need to rebuild the old radio and if I could really do it.
 Suddenly, to my surprise, ancient memories came flooding back and I recalled exactly where I had stored the parts in that shoe box as if it had been only yesterday.
 I went to a drawer in that old chest that hadn't been opened in 45 years and sure enough, in that very shoe box, there were all the parts just where I had put them so long ago.
 I went to the Internet and downloaded a schematic diagram.
 I took a long, hard look at the schematic and at the bare chassis and all the parts in the shoe box.
 The more I looked, the more I could see that this would be a relatively easy project.
 Suddenly I had no qualms about starting this project because, over the years, I have designed and built much more complicated radios than this one and the schematic made it look so charmingly simple.
-Yes, I thought that this should be pretty easy and you know what (??)
+Yes, I thought that it should be pretty darn easy to rebuild this thing and you know what (??)
 It was easy, even to adding all the safety features and the "real" BFO that makes it the great little radio it is today.
 With the help of the schematic, I selected the parts I could reuse from the shoe box and made a list of parts I'd need to buy at my Electronics Parts Supermart here in town.
 It turned out that I only needed about four electrolytic capacitors, a dozen or so disk ceramic capacitors, a spool of 22 ga. insulated hookup wire, a toroid oscillator core, a common FET and a trimmer capacitor for my new BFO.
 That's it.
-That's all I needed to buy to restore the radio.
+That's all I needed to buy in order to restore the radio.
 The total bill for all the new parts came to less than $30.
 Beginning

 the project and hearing the radio play for the first time in 50 years

-I began by cleaning all the solder off of all the
+I began by cleaning all the solder off

 tube sockets and terminal strips so I could begin at the beginning.